goauthentik/authentik/website/blog/2024-02-07-open-source-devs-are-the-original-content-creators/item.md

 As Danco writes, “Making technology seems like a world apart from entertainment and show business.
 But in this new world, making _is_ show business.”

-The more that open source developers can learn from the content creators that came up after them, the more sustainable the whole creator economy will be.
+The more that open source developers and the content creators that came up after them can learn from each other, the more sustainable the whole creator economy will be.

+As always, we want to hear your thoughts.
+Reach out to us via email at [hello@goauthentik.io](mailto:hello@goauthentik.io) or on [Discord](https://discord.com/channels/809154715984199690/809154716507963434)!